rtansf/cubify/README.md

 The aggregateCube method returns a list of aggregated cubes, but since we only have one aggregation definition in our DSL, the returned list contains one result cube.
 The name of our aggregated cube is 'purchases_binned_2_agg1' - the name is automatically generated by Cubify; it is always the name of the cube we are aggregating concatenated with the name of the aggregation definition.

-Now when we list the cube cells of our aggregated cube you will see the aggregated cube contains the following:
+Now when we list the cube rows of our aggregated cube you will see the aggregated cube contains the following:

     { ..., 'dimensions': {'Region': 'Other', 'ProductId': 'P1'}, 'measures': {'AveragePrice': 19.25}, ...}
     { ..., 'dimensions': {'Region': 'NorthEast', 'ProductId': 'P2'}, 'measures': {'AveragePrice': 16.5}, ...}